This page explains how imports and exports work in Memorystore for Redis.

 redis.googleapis.com/persistence/rdb/bgsave_in_progress API endpoint with

-command line API tools.
+Alternatively, you can use your own command line API tools.

 Required permissions for importing and exporting